 Procedures, Protocols and Forms

-The instruments in Microscopy Imaging are very sensitive and enormously expensive.
+The instruments in Advanced Light Microscopy are very sensitive and enormously expensive.
 These instruments must be treated with care by all users, as improper or careless use could render these systems unusable for extended periods of time, impacting multiple research programs.
 Even under service contract, many things will take weeks to get fixed, and service contracts do not cover negligence on the part of the users.
 Thus, to keep all of the equipment functioning properly for everyone, the following rules apply to all jobs done on the shared microscopes.
 These rules and regulations are subject to change at any time.

 - No foods are allowed in the microscope rooms at any time.